 English and Creative Writing

-I am a PhD candidate in English at the University of Exeter, focusing on space, movement, and processes of exit and departure in the works of Elizabeth Bowen.
-My thesis is co-supervised by Professor Laura Salisbury and Dr. Beci Carver.
+I recently earned my PhD in English from the University of Exeter.
+My thesis, focusing on representations of space and movement in the works of Elizabeth Bowen, was co-supervised by Professor Laura Salisbury and Dr Beci Carver.

-I hold a BA in English Literature and Mass Communication (with a concentration in Journalism) from the American University of Sharjah (AUS), graduating Magna Cum Laude in 2014.
-In 2016, I completed an MA in Twentieth and Twenty-First Century Literary Studies (with Distinction) from Durham University.
-My dissertation, supervised by Dr. Simon Grimble, explored mourning and the figure of "the gentleman" in Ford Madox Ford's The Good Soldier through the lens of Nicholas Abraham and Maria Torok’s theories of cryptonymy.
+I hold a BA in English Literature and Mass Communication (with a concentration in Journalism) from the American University of Sharjah (AUS) (Magna Cum Laude) and an MA in Twentieth and Twenty-First Century Literary Studies (Distinction) from Durham University.
+My MA dissertation, supervised by Dr Simon Grimble, explored mourning and the figure of "the gentleman" in Ford Madox Ford's The Good Soldier through the lens of Nicholas Abraham and Maria Torok’s theories of cryptonymy.

-My latest open-access publication, "'We're going north': Motion and Destination in Elizabeth Bowen's To the North", has recently been published in Etudes Britannique Contemporaines (2024).
+My latest open-access publication, "'We're going north': Motion and Destination in Elizabeth Bowen's To the North", was published in Etudes Britannique Contemporaines (2024).

 In 2021, I collaborated with Arka Basu (University of Auckland) on a paper examining aural incursions in Elizabeth Bowen's The Last September and Iris Murdoch's The Red and the Green, which was published in English Studies (2022).

-Before starting my PhD at Exeter, I was a visiting researcher at the American University of Sharjah (AUS), during which I worked with Susan Smith and the Speak Trauma Foundation on historical trauma and perceived cultural losses among United Arab Emirates (UAE) migrant youths.
-Funded by a faculty research grant, the study followed students from Egypt, Syria, Lebanon, Palestine, Jordan, Sudan, Libya, Algeria, Iraq, and Tunisia.
+Before commencing my PhD at Exeter, I was a visiting researcher at the American University of Sharjah (AUS), during which I worked with Susan Smith and the Speak Trauma Foundation on historical trauma and perceived cultural losses among United Arab Emirates (UAE) migrant youths.
 The resulting paper was published in Crossings: Journal of Migration and Culture (2018).

 As an undergraduate, I was a fellow of the American University of Sharjah's Department of English.
 In this role, I co-founded the department's first online academic journal, Asrar: Dialogues from the Diaspora, and co-edited the first two issues.

-I am a three-time recipient of the American University of Sharjah's Chancellor's Award and was granted the Department of Mass Communication's Merit Award for Academic Excellence upon graduating in Fall 2014.
+I am a three-time recipient of the American University of Sharjah's Chancellor's Award and was granted the Department of Mass Communication's Merit Award for Academic Excellence upon graduating.

-In addition to my ongoing PhD work, I am a trained writing peer-tutor and a freelance copyeditor specializing in academic writing.
+I am a trained peer-tutor and a freelance copyeditor specialising in academic writing.

 I speak English, Arabic, and French.